John Rigby & Company: Company history

-Like his grandfather, the third John Rigby was a top target shot and developed the Rigby Target Rifle for competition use.
+Like his grandfather, the third John Rigby was a top target shooter and developed the Rigby Target Rifle for competition use.
 He won several Wimbledon Cups (the premier long-range rifle championship in the United Kingdom) and, for 28 years, he helped form the Irish national shooting team.
 Rigby also won the Abercorn Cup and the first Gordon Bennett Cup, and was Irish Champion three times.
 Between circa 1860 and 1875, the Rigby .451-calibre muzzleloader was the match rifle of choice throughout the United Kingdom.
 In October 1874, one such rifle was presented to Lt.
 Col. George A. Custer: the Irish team had dined with him, and President and Mrs. Ulysses S. Grant, in Chicago.
 The Irish were on an American tour following the first International Rifle Match at the Creedmoor Range in New York.
 There, John Rigby had posted the highest individual scores among all competitors.

-During the period from the Crimean War to the First World War, every facet of firearms and ammunition underwent radical change and thousands of related patents were filed in Britain, the United States and Europe.
+During the period from the Crimean War to the First World War, every facet of firearms and ammunition underwent radical change, and thousands of related patents were filed in Britain, the United States, and Europe.
 The areas of greatest interest were military rifles (a matter of grave national importance) and, because of their prestige, top-shelf sporting guns.
 John Rigby & Co. was deeply involved in creating guns and cartridges for both markets.
-Because of his expertise, in 1887 the British government appointed John Rigby superintendent of the Royal Small Arms Factory at Enfield Lock.
+Because of his expertise, the British government appointed John Rigby superintendent of the Royal Small Arms Factory at Enfield Lock in 1887.
 There, Rigby and his large staff resolved design and production problems for a new rifle and its cartridge: the .303-calibre Lee Enfield, which in various forms went on to serve as the principal battle rifle for the United Kingdom until 1957.

 By government policy, at the age of 65, in 1894, John Rigby retired from government service.
-He returned to the family firm with the latest knowledge on repeating rifles, smokeless powder, metallurgy, rifling and bullet design, as well as international contacts at the highest levels of gunmaking.
-One of these was Peter Paul Mauser, and, in 1898, Rigby was appointed the exclusive importer and distributor for Mauser rifles and components for the British Empire.
-Rigby also developed sporting versions of the Mauser-action rifle, sold under their trade-name as the "Rigby-Mauser" system; they also repackaged ammunition and sold it under their own name - such as the 7x57 Mauser, calling it the .275 bore; at the time a highly successful stalking cartridge.
+He returned to the family firm with the latest knowledge on repeating rifles, smokeless powder, metallurgy, rifling, and bullet design, as well as international contacts at the highest levels of gunmaking.
+One of these was Peter Paul Mauser, and in 1898, Rigby was appointed the exclusive importer and distributor of Mauser rifles and components for the British Empire.
+Rigby also developed sporting versions of the Mauser-action rifle, sold under their trade name as the "Rigby-Mauser" system; they also repackaged ammunition and sold it under their own name, such as the 7x57 Mauser, which they called the .275 bore, a highly successful stalking cartridge at the time.